Krushna-Prasad-Sahoo/Shell-Script-Practice/README.md

 Run a Shell Script ?
 - Absolute path (example - `/home/student/scripts/testing.sh`)
 - Reletive path (example - `./testing.sh`, when you are already present at `/home/student/scripts/` directory)

+### Scripting Best Practices

+- Script is executed in a sequence.